 RC Car Batteries Charger

-On the other hand, a timer charger has a dial that the user can set on how long the battery will be charged.
+On the other hand, a timer charger has a dial that the user can set on how long the battery will charge.
 This is dangerous because you can easily overcharge batteries.
 However, there are also instances in which peak chargers don’t peak and overcharge your battery.
 When you feel that the batteries are warm, you should stop charging them.

 How to Get the Most Out of RC Car Batteries